Your Ultimate Naltrexone Guide

 - The Recovery Book by Al J. Mooney M.D. and Catherine Dold: A comprehensive guide to recovery that includes information on medications like Naltrexone.

-- Clean: Overcoming Addiction and Ending America’s Greatest Tragedy by David Sheff: An in-depth exploration of addiction and treatment options, including Naltrexone.
+- Clean: Overcoming Addiction and Ending America’s Greatest Tragedy by David Sheff: An in-depth exploration of addiction and treatment options, including Naltrexone.- Websites:

 - National Institute on Drug Abuse (NIDA): Offers detailed information on addiction, treatment options, and the latest research.